-The Notice and draft Substantial Amendment, which included the draft allocation plan, were made available for review at www.ghura.org.
+The Notice and the draft allocation plan were made available for review at www.ghura.org.
 The deadline for written comments on the draft Substantial Amendment to the PY2021 AAP was December 9, 2022.
-No public comments were received during the 15-day comment period.
+No public comments were received during the 30-day comment period.